AnasEss/malliavin-calculus-greeks-monte-carlo/README.md

 differential equation.
 It has many applications, notably in mathematical finance for the computation of Greeks for Delta hedging purpose.
 The aims of this project are :

     • to understand the basic principle of Malliavin calculus,

     • to implement the method in some simple examples related to the computation of Greeks of financial derivatives.

 ## Repository structure <a name = "repo"></a>

 ```
 Malliavin-Calculus-Greeks-Monte-Carlo
-|   Readme.md
-|   .gitignore
+|---Readme.md
+|---.gitignore
+|---.gitattributes
 |---figures ==> Results of the simulations
 |---src
 |   |---abstract_derivative.py ==> Abstract derivative class